 This car, from the Sam and Emily Mann Collection, is the first “Alfa 2.9” to reach public auction this century, and it will spark very serious competition among bidders at RM Sotheby’s August 19-20 sale in downtown Monterey.

-To see the Read More
+To see the four other cars from the Mann Read More

 This Alfa Romeo was the recipient of a comprehensive rotisserie restoration.
 The South Florida collector who owns the car has a collection of Italian classics and executed the restoration with both his in-house team and Alfa marque specialists at Auto Veloce Inc. in North Miami, FL.
 Underneath, the car is presented “as jewelry,” and this also applies to the engine bay and interior.
 No details were spared in the show-quality restoration, as many of the parts such as the lights, Read More